monadicus/snarkops/snops_book/user_guide/envs/TOPOLOGY.md

 # Topology

-The togology document is where you can specify:
+The topology document is where you can specify:

 - Internal connections(`agents` controlled by the `control plane`)
 - External connections(other nodes outside the `control plane`)

+The topology document is required for a `environment` to run.

 ## Fields